facebook/react-native-website/docs/introduction.md

   return (
     <View style={{ flex: 1, justifyContent: "center", alignItems: "center" }}>
       <Text>
-        // Try editing me! 🎉
+        Try editing me! 🎉
       </Text>
     </View>
   );
 }
 ```

 The above is a Snack Player.
 It’s a handy tool created by Expo to embed and run React Native projects and share how they render in platforms like Android and iOS.
 The code is live and editable, so you can play directly with it in your browser.
-Go ahead and try changing the text commented out with `//` above to "Hello, world!"
+Go ahead and try changing the "Try editing me!" text above to "Hello, world!"

 > Optionally, if you want to setup a local development environment, [you can follow our guide to setting up your environment on your local machine](environment-setup) and paste the code examples into your `App.js` file there.
 (If you are a web developer, you may already have a local environment set up for mobile browser testing!)